berarma/ffbtools/docs/ffbwrap.md

   `--features-hack`: Reports all effect types as supported.
 The effect types not supported by the device will later fail but it allows to log all the effects the application can generate.

-If no option is used it will log to the standard output.

 ## Examples